🆕BRAND-NEW! Cultural Humility in Working with Immigrant Clients 🆕

 Continuing Education Credit Hours: 3 Law & Ethics, Health Equity, and/or Cultural Competence CEs | $99.00

-Though this course can be taken independently, it will discuss how therapy is a site of acculturation for the therapeutic dyad (therapist and client/ therapist and couple/ therapist and family).
+This continuing education workshop will discuss how therapy is a site of acculturation for the therapeutic dyad (therapist and client/therapist and couple/therapist and family).
 Recognizing values alignment and values misalignment can be an opportunity for a deep and sincere therapeutic encounter.
 Cultural humility can be a practice to navigate this therapeutic encounter in helpful ways.

-Cultural humility can help the therapist be an effective steward of the therapeutic space because it focuses on continuous self-reflection, discovery, and fostering honest, trustworthy relationships with clients (Yeager & Bauer-Wu, 2013).
+Cultural humility can help the therapist effectively steward the therapeutic space by fostering continuous self-reflection, discovery, and honest, trustworthy relationships with clients (Yeager & Bauer-Wu, 2013).
 It represents a shift from cultural competence, which emphasizes “knowing” about various cultural groups, to an ongoing process of “understanding” and “being” with the client (Tervalon & Murray-García, 1998; Lekas et al., 2020).

 Key aspects and principles of cultural humility include: